dl-watson/lab-06-static-product-page/README.md

 - refactor and reorganize code (current state of renderView functions make me want to scream)

+- better solution for not-found image added from admin panel

 ---

 Step 2: TDD API Method for Add Product